 Leaving the Aircraft

-If you used a transfer chair to board the aircraft, you’ll be waiting while other passengers clear the cabin.
+If you used a transfer chair to board the aircraft, you’ll be waiting a while other passengers to clear the cabin.
 You’ll have to be a bit patient with this process.
 Transferring you off the aircraft isn’t going to work when other passengers are scrambling to get their carry-on and head up the ramp.
-All going as planned, though, your own wheelchair will be waiting for you on the ramp when you leave the aircraft.
+Your own wheelchair will be waiting for you on the ramp when you leave the aircraft.

 Now that you’re at your destination, it’s time to head for ground transportation and continue your adventure!
 Stay tuned, another post is coming to talk about the Amputee Road Warrior and hotel stays while travelling abroad.

 Hope you enjoyed our third installment of Travel Tips for Amputees